 What Are Progressive Web Apps?

-The key benefit of a PWA is that a company doesn’t need to build both a web application and two whole mobile apps (for iOS and Android).
+The key benefit of a PWA is that a company doesn’t need to develop a web application and additional native apps for iOS and Android platforms to provide the mobile app experience.
 As a result, costs can be significantly reduced during software development.

 PWA is not a technology as such – it’s a name for a collection of technologies that together make the delivery of app-like functionality possible from a web application.
 Unfortunately, there’s no official definition for the term PWA, and no standards body making sure that PWA sites conform (people are mostly making it up as they go along!).
 Enthusiasts for new web browser capabilities have coined the PWA term because it makes the whole idea of web-based mobile apps easier to understand.